feilfeilundfeil/Cyanic/README.md

 ```

+Step Two:
-2. Create the struct that conforms to `YourComponentType`.
+Create the struct that conforms to `YourComponentType`.
 Annotate it with AutoGenerateComponent, AutoGenerateComponentExtension, and
 ComponentLayout.

 ```
 // sourcery: AutoGenerateComponent,AutoGenerateComponentExtension